 9. US bombing of Laos, 1964-1973.

 During the Vietnam War (1964-1975) American analysts quickly determined that the Viet Cong and North Vietnamese communists were using Cambodia and Laos as sanctuaries from which to transport people and military supplies into South Vietnam and to base staging areas.
 The US response was to bomb Laos with a massive effort, mostly with “cluster bombs,” a large bomb consisting of dozens of smaller bombs inside a canister that would open in flight and release the small bombs over a large area.
 Many of the bomblets failed to explode on impact and remained in a highly dangerous state for many years.
 An estimated 80 million (THAT IS 80 MILLION!) of these unexploded bombs remain strewn about the Laotian countryside.
 The US government tried to keep the bombing of Laos (and Cambodia) a secret from the American people, although it was readily apparent to the people in those countries that they were being bombed, and that the only likely suspect was the United States.
 An estimated 2 to 2.5 million tons of bombs were dropped on Laos from 580,000 bombing sorties!
 (Almost double the total amount of bombs the Allies dropped on Germany during World War II.)
-Not only did this enormous expenditure of money and effort not stop the Communists from operating in Laos, the estimate 30% of the 260 million cluster bombs remain unexploded and continue to occasionally blow up and have killed or crippled at least 20,000 (or 34,000 depending on source) Laotians since the war ended.
+Not only did this enormous expenditure of money and effort not stop the Communists from operating in Laos, the estimate that 30% of the 260 million cluster bombs remain unexploded and continue to occasionally blow up and have killed or crippled at least 20,000 (or 34,000 depending on source) Laotians since the war ended haunts Laos and the US alike.
 Only about 1% of the unexploded ordnance has been removed.
 The United States spends nearly $5 million per year in attempting to remove unexploded ordnance from Laos, a country virtually ruined by an ineffective bombing campaign that made Laos the most heavily bombed country in history.
 The US bombing in a typical 10 day period cost $130 million, which just about matches the total the US has spent in the last 25-30 years clearing unexploded bombs.

 Your readership is much appreciated!